EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: EFT meets CFT

 \paragraph{The space of CFTs and the bootstrap.} An important notion in the study of CFT is the idea of ``theory space,'' see e.g.~\cite{Poland:2022zhe}, the putative space of all mathematically consistent theories for physics.
 In this space, a QFT can be thought of as an RG flow between two fixed-points (which will often be CFTs).
 The CFTs themselves satisfy the axioms of a conformal field theory.
 Following this idea, it is therefore crucial to classify and characterize the set of possible CFTs.
 This programme bridges between classical critical phenomena in the form of 3d CFTs \cite{Pelissetto:2000ek}, exactly solvable models in two dimensions \cite{DiFrancesco:1997nk}, and supersymmetric CFTs via geometric/string constructions in higher dimensions \cite{Gaiotto:2009we,Heckman:2018jxk}.
 It also connects to the conformal bootstrap \cite{Rattazzi:2008pe}, reviewed in~\cite{Poland:2018epd,Rychkov:2023wsd}, which is a non-perturbative numerical method to study CFTs based on self-consistency.

 The bootstrap aims to isolate CFTs in increasingly small isolated islands in the parameter space spanned by the first few operator dimensions.
+The meaning of such islands is that the points surrounding them have been rigorously excluded as incompatible with conformal symmetry (including crossing and unitarity) and additional assumptions used.
 This has been achieved for the $O(n)$ symmetric scalar theories where the state of the art includes \cite{Chester:2019ifh,Chester:2020iyt}, and the Ising CFT at $n=1$ \cite{Chang:2024whx}, and some scalar-fermion theories in three dimensions \cite{Atanasov:2022bpi,Erramilli:2022kgp}.
 Other $\phi^4$ theories have not been isolated in such small islands (to be discussed in detail below).

 Let us focus on 3d scalar theories.
 A coarse classification, following Landau--Ginzburg--Wilson, is to organize CFTs by global symmetry.
-For several choices of symmetry groups ($\Z_2$, $O(n)$, hypercubic symmetry...), there is a scalar CFT in $d=3$ dimensions with that symmetry and which inherits the name: ``$O(n)$ CFT'', ``hypercubic CFT'', etc of the symmetry group.
+For several choices of symmetry groups ($\Z_2$, $O(n)$, hypercubic symmetry, \ldots), there is a scalar CFT in $d=3$ dimensions with that symmetry and which inherits the name: ``$O(n)$ CFT'', ``hypercubic CFT'', etc of the symmetry group.
 However, in general there could be many different CFTs with the same symmetry group.
-For instance, for the symmetry group $O(m)\times O(n)/Z_2$ there are two non-trivial coupled unitary scalar CFTs that can be found in the $\varepsilon$-expansion for appropriate values of $m,n$ \cite{HikaruKawamura_1998}.
+For instance, for the symmetry group $O(m)\times O(n)/Z_2$ there are two non-trivial coupled unitary scalar CFTs that can be found in the $\varepsilon$-expansion for appropriate values of $m,n$ \cite{Kawamura1998}.
 For a broad study aimed at finding such CFTs; see \cite{Osborn:2017ucf,Osborn:2020cnf} and references therein.